XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 ```
 Please don't forget to replace the namespace with the correct number of the namespace you created.

 ><b>note:</b> In the specification you see some environment variables being set.
-One of them is KeyValtName and the other KeyVaultSecret. these values help the web api get the connection string to the database in a secure way, using azure keyvault.
+One of them is KeyValtName and the other KeyVaultSecret. these values help the WebAPI get the connection string to the database in a secure way, using azure keyvault.
 It goes beyond this workshop, but it is enough to know we pre-provisioned the keyvault in azure and with the data you provide here on the command-line you get the ability to securely retrieve the credentials form the keyvault.

 Now run the following command:
 `kubectl apply -f webapi.yaml`